truth table: Binary Operations 1

 21def logical_conjunction(first_input, second_input):

-• I change the return statement to use False
+• I change None to False in the return statement, to make it clearer

 21def logical_conjunction(first_input, second_input):